The WCF Trainee Sports Media Programme (formerly Trainee Journalist and Photographer Programme) was established in 2012.

 The work of the trainee journalists and photographers will be published not only on the WCF event website and social media but may also feature on their own Member Association's website and social media (where available) as well as in mainstream media publications.

 Trainees are also given the opportunity to experience webcast productions during the Championships.

-Entries to those aged between 18 and 30 years old who were in full-time education (over 12 hours per week) and had a passion for sport and a keen interest in writing, photography or television.
+Entries are taken from those who are in full-time education (over 12 hours per week), 18-years-old or above and have a passion for sport and a keen interest in writing, photography or television.

 The WCF cover all travel and accommodation costs as well as provide a monetary allowance for trainees each day.